 Fueled by her excitement over learning everything she could about Native American flutes, she quickly built a collection of instruments and became part of a thriving and ever growing Facebook community of players and hobbyists from all over the world.
 She also began attending the Sweetgrass Flute & Nature Festival, an annual performance and educational workshops centered event started by Lipford where thousands gather to celebrate the soothing sounds of the Native American flute.
 By the time she started more serious coaching with Lipford in January 2021, she had written numerous songs and he suggested that she record an album, enhancing her lead flute with different MIDI sounds and percussion effects she could create on the DAW.

 “The joy of creating and sharing music keeps me going, and I am excited to see how everything develops from here,” says Diane.
 “Rather than set concrete goals like some new artists do, I align more with the philosophy that the journey is more important than the destination.
-I’ve carried the gift of music throughout my life and want it to be the vehicle for helping create a more beautiful world, which I believe is the responsibility of all artists.
-We have to bring positive energy to counteract all the negative.
+I’ve carried the gift of music throughout my life and want it to be the vehicle for helping create a more beautiful world.
 And I’m having a great time in the process.”